AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 ## Potential arcs

-### Option 1
+### Option 1 - I know nothing

 - [ ] Gimmick - I have frequent episodes of memory loss.
 - [ ] Conflict - My village was destroyed during a period of amnesia and I was the only survivor.
-- [ ] Want - I want to know why I keep losing my memory for hours at a time
+- [ ] Want - I want to know why I keep losing my memory for hours at a time.

 ### Option 2

 - [ ] Gimmick - I just discovered I have DID, characterized by frequent episodes of memory loss when my Alter(s) take control of my body.
+I have no idea how many Alters I have.
+	- [ ] Opportunity for collaborative improv with some of these!
 - [ ] Conflict - My village was destroyed during a period of amnesia and I was the only survivor.
-- [ ] Want -
+- [ ] Want - I want to know what happened to my village.

 # Mechanics